elastic/apm-agent-python/docs/config/zerorpc.rst

 -----

 The ZeroRPC integration comes as middleware for ZeroRPC.
-The middleware can be configured like the original opbeat_python client (using keyword arguments) and registered into ZeroRPC's context manager::
+The middleware can be configured like the original opbeat client (using keyword arguments) and registered into ZeroRPC's context manager::

     import zerorpc

-    from opbeat_python.contrib.zerorpc import OpbeatMiddleware
+    from opbeat.contrib.zerorpc import OpbeatMiddleware

     sentry = OpbeatMiddleware(dsn='udp://public_key:secret_key@example.com:4242/1')
     zerorpc.Context.get_instance().register_middleware(sentry)